Conor McGregor: Incident at UFC 229

-Florida robbery arrest

-On 11 March 2019, McGregor was arrested outside of the Fontainebleau Hotel in Miami Beach, Florida after he attacked a fan taking a picture with a cellphone.
-In an incident that was caught on CCTV, McGregor lunged to hit the man, grabbed his device and smashed it on the ground with his feet.
-Subsequently he was arrested and charged with strong-armed robbery and criminal mischief.
-McGregor was held in custody for several hours before being released on a $5,000 bond.
-On 14 March 2019, news surfaced that McGregor was also facing a civil lawsuit from the fan involved in the incident.
-On 8 April, the civil lawsuit against McGregor was dropped by the fan.
-On 13 May, it was revealed that the criminal charges against McGregor had also been dropped after the accuser's attorney said that his client had "been made whole" by McGregor, in a reference to an out-of-court settlement that was reached.
+Assault incidents

 Dublin pub assault

 On 15 August 2019, TMZ Sports published a video that showed McGregor punching an older man at The Marble Arch Pub in Dublin.
 The incident happened on 6 April and was originally reported by Irish media, although without the video that showed the attack.
 McGregor had repeatedly offered the victim a shot of his whiskey, which the victim repeatedly declined, then McGregor had punched him.
 Irish police stated that they had opened an investigation.
 McGregor was charged with assault and first appeared in court on 11 October 2019.
 The court heard that McGregor had 18 prior convictions from 2018 going back to 2009.
 The majority were for driving offences, but he was given the Probation Act in 2009 when he was an apprentice plumber for an assault causing harm offence.
 On 1 November, McGregor pleaded guilty to the assault and was fined €1,000.

-Corsica arrest

-On 10 September 2020, McGregor was arrested in Corsica on suspicion of attempted sexual assault and indecent exposure for an incident alleged to have taken place in a bar.
-After being held in custody for two days while being interviewed by police, he was released without charge.
-Eight months later, French authorities dropped the investigation due to insufficient evidence.

-Altercation with Machine Gun Kelly

-McGregor was involved in an altercation with recording artist Machine Gun Kelly (MGK) at the 2021 MTV Video Music Awards, held at the Barclays Center in Brooklyn, New York on 12 September 2021.
-After exchanging a few words, McGregor attempted to throw a punch at MGK, which did not land.
-Both were held back by guards and others who walked on the red carpet.
-No charges were filed and police were not involved, but the scuffle was widely reported in the media.